coruscateor/act_rs/README.md

 An actor is an object that runs in its own thread or task.
 You usually might communicate with it via a message queue.

-They have their own state, so you can just send a message indicating what you want done to a particular actor without necessarily having to move everything to do it into its scope.
+Actors have their own state, so you can just send a message indicating what you want done to a particular actor without necessarily having to move everything to do it into its scope.

 <br />